waker-he/cs-learning-notes/cpp/c++20/coroutines/coroutine_theory.md

 ## Call Operation (Subroutine & Coroutine)

 The Call operation creates an activation record, suspends execution of the calling function and transfers execution to the start of the function being called.
-1. save values of registers in current activation record (specifically in coroutine frame if caller is coroutine)
+1. save values of registers in current activation record
 2. construct objects of passed parameter into new stack frame
 3. __coroutine only__: allocate __coroutine frame__ and move/copy the parameters from __stack frame__ to __the coroutine frame__
     - parameters left on stack frame are destroyed on first suspension/return
 4. push __return address__ and __current frame pointer__ on stack
-5. move frame pointer to base of `(isSubroutine ? new stack frame : coroutine frame)`
+5. move frame pointer to base of new stack frame <!--`(isSubroutine ? new stack frame : coroutine frame)`-->
 6. jump to the address of start of the function

 ## Return Operation (Subroutine & Coroutine)